 The Pfundser Tschey is a high valley above Pfunds and runs from about 1,600m - 1,700m above sea level.

-You just have to see the incomparable panorama with the many small hay barns.
-Owing to its scenic beauty, the high valley is one of the Tyrolean Oberland’s biggest treasures.
+The incomparable panorama, with the many small hay barns must have seen.
+Due to its scenic beauty, the high valley is one of the great treasures of the Tyrolean Oberland.

 A year in the Pfundser Tschey

 Nature awakens in spring and the green meadows are covered with thousands of purple and white crocuses.

 A mountain summer from its most beautiful side - with a splendour of flowers in the Tschey.
 The diverse Alpine flora peaks in June to July, with the distribution of a large number of species of orchid being particularly appreciated by flower lovers.
 The meadows are mowed in August - there’s a lot going on in the meadows.
 The high valleysis the ideal starting point for an alpine hike in the direction of Platzer Alm and Gschnair Alm or for a hike to the local mountain of Pfunds den Frudiger.

 The golden time of year - in September and October the golden autumn makes an appearance in the Tschey.
 The larch trees take on an autumnal tinge and leave the forest around the Tschey ablaze with colour.

 Why are there so many barns here then?